pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 ### New services
 - Azure functions:
-  - small functions.
+  - Small functions.
 (Bash, Batch, C#, F#, javascript, PHP, Powershell, Python).
   - Consumption plan: When your function runs, Azure provides all of the necessary computational resources.
 You don't have to worry about resource management, and you only pay for the time that your code runs.
   - App Service plan: Run your functions just like your web, mobile, and API apps.
 When you are already using App Service for your other applications, you can run your functions on the same plan at no additional cost.
   - Functions provides templates to get you started with key scenarios, including the following: